rasilvap/Perl_aws_translator/README.md

     git clone https://github.com/rasilvap/Perl_aws_translator.git
     ```
 2.  ### Dockerfile for Perl Application with AWS cli Paws and Dancer2
-    This Dockerfile provides an environment to run a Perl application based on Dancer2 that utilizes AWS and requires JSON, Paws, and AWS CLI dependencies.
-Additionally, a step-by-step guide is included to set up AWS credentials and run      the application on a new machine.
+    This Dockerfile provides an environment to run a Perl application based on Dancer2 and requires JSON, Paws, and AWS CLI dependencies.

        #### Steps:

-            Configure AWS Credentials
-                Before running the application, ensure you configure AWS credentials.
-Set the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN
-                environment variables with your AWS credentials in the DockerFile:
-                AWS_ACCESS_KEY_ID=your-access-key-id
-                AWS_SECRET_ACCESS_KEY=your-secret-access-key
-                AWS_SESSION_TOKEN=your-session-token

             Build and run the Docker image:

                 docker build -t my-perl-app .

                 docker run -p 3000:3000 my-perl-app .

+3. Test the service, open Postman and import the file:
+   >  Perl-Aws-Translator.postman_collection.json

+    Configure AWS Credentials
+        Before running the test, ensure you configure AWS credentials.
+Set the aws_access_key, aws_secret_key, and aws_session_token in the headers.

           #### Notes:
-            Make sure to replace your-access-key, your-secret-key, and your-session-token with your actual AWS credentials.
+            Make sure to replace aws_access_key, aws_secret_key, and your aws_secret_key with your actual AWS credentials.
             This command is suitable for applications that require AWS credentials to run, the token duration is one hour,
-            after this time you need to update the credentials to run the app, you can use the next command:
+            after this time you need to update the credentials to run the app.
-            docker run -e AWS_ACCESS_KEY_ID=your-access-key -e AWS_SECRET_ACCESS_KEY=your-secret-key -e AWS_SESSION_TOKEN=your-session-token -p 3000:3000 my-perl-app.

             In order to update your credentials, you would need to do a aws sso login  --profile <profile-name> and to refresh
             your credentials and then update them in the ./awas/credentials file.